Mosopelea: 17th century

 Franquelin noted the villages on the map as "destroyed".
 La Salle recorded that the Mosopelea were among the tribes conquered by the Seneca and other nations of the Iroquois Confederacy in the early 1670s, during the later Beaver Wars.
 In 1673, Marquette, Joliet, and other early French explorers found that the Mosopelea likely abandoned Ohio and moved south along the Mississippi River.
 They briefly lived with the Quapaw before joining the Tunica, who were allied with the French colonists.

 In 1699, the Ofo/Mosopelea were referred by French Jesuits as the Houspé, and were encountered living among the Tunica.

 18th century

 Around 1700, French travelers reported Ofo villages in Mississippi on the Yazoo River.
 Refusing to join the Natchez in their war against the French in the 1710s and 1720s, the Ofo moved further south.
 They and other remnant peoples became assimilated into the Biloxi and Tunica.
 Their language became extinct.

 Descendants

+Rosa Pierite, the last known speaker of Ofo, along with an unidentified girl, in 1908.

+The Ofo neighboured the Tunica in 1784, and one or more Ofo families remained among the Tunica into the 19th century.
+Ofo descendents remain within the Tunica-Biloxi community through the family of the last known Ofo speaker, who died in 1915.

 The U.S. Department of the Interior determined that: "The contemporary Tunica-Biloxi Indian Tribe is the successor of the historical Tunica, Ofo, and Avoyel tribes, and part of the Biloxi tribe.
 These have a documented existence back to 1698.
 The component tribes were allied in the 18th century and became amalgamated into one in the 19th century through common interests and outside pressures from non-Indian cultures."

 The Tunica-Biloxi Indian Tribe has a reservation in Avoyelles Parish, Louisiana.